ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Competence and cultivation culture are possibility driven, with competence culture being possibility-impersonal and cultivation culture being possibility-personal.

 Cultures which differ in content focus *and* decision taking process are most opposite, as they have nothing in common in the dimensions of *content* and *process*.
 An organizational change from one of these cultures to the opposite other one is the biggest challenge.
-E.g., a culture change from control culture to cultivation culture will carry the most significant risk and highest effort, the same is true for a change from collaboration culture to competence culture.
+E.g., a culture change from a control culture to cultivation culture will carry the most significant risk and highest effort, the same is true for a change from collaboration culture to competence culture.

 It´s more obvious to change to a direct neighbor.
 It is to decide then what dimension has to be changed.
 Is it *content* or *process*.
 Should an actuality driven organization move into possibility driven behavior or should an impersonal deciding organization transform into a personal deciding organization?
 This depends on what is necessary for the organization to survive and to be successful.

-What culture am I living in?
+In what culture am I living?
 ---

 The motive to ask about the core culture can be personal or organizational.
 On an individual basis, you might ask yourself: What is my preferred culture?
 Does my preferred culture suit with the culture of my current workplace?
 Am I able to change something with the current culture?
 Should I leave?